glacasa/TwoStepsAuthenticator/README.md

 var key = TwoStepsAuthenticator.Authenticator.GenerateKey();
 ```

 When the user sends his code, you need to check if it is valid, and is after the last code used.
-The CheckCode method will check the 10 folloing codes, and return the id of the code used.
+The CheckCode method will check the 10 following codes, and return the id of the code used.

 ```c#
 var secret = user.secretAuthToken;